-The time the bird spends in the rotor plane is given by , where is the length of the bird.
-The rotor can rotate
+The time the bird spends in the rotor plane is given by , where is the length of the bird, and the rotor can rotate

 radians in this period of time.
-The complete angular range, , that would result in a collision as the bird passes through the turbine plane is given by:
+The complete angular range, , that would result in a collision as the bird passes through the turbine plane is therefore given by:

 These results agree with those described by Tucker (1996a), with the exception that no small angle approximation is used in the current analysis.
 These models are therefore equivalent in the case where the flight paths are either upwind or downwind.